gatling/gatling/src/sphinx/project/faq.rst

 .. _faq-bad_record_mac:
 * **I get some "bad_record_mac" Exceptions over SSL**

-This seems to be a Hostpot bug and affects all Java programs, for example: https://github.com/rubygems/rubygems.org/issues/615.
+This seems to be a Hostpot JDK7 bug and affects all Java programs, for example: https://github.com/rubygems/rubygems.org/issues/615.

-OpenJDK seems to be fine.
+OpenJDK 7 and Hostpot JDK8 seem to be fine.

-If you're able to provide a test case that can reproduce the problem, please get in touch so we can raise an issue against Hotspot.

 .. _faq-download: